 Hello everybody!
-Today, I’m going to be talking about my most anticipated releases for next month.
+Today, I’m going to be talking about my most anticipated October releases, some of which are among my most anticipated anticipated books of the whole year!
 Onto the post!

-What February releases are you most excited for?
-Do we have any in common?
+What are your most anticipated October releases?
+Do we have any in common, and are you planning to add any I mentioned to your TBR?
 I’d love to hear in the comments!